microbiomedata/metaMS/docs/lcms_lipidomics/index.rst

 -  Lipidomics data
    -  Peak data table with annotated lipids (.csv)
-   -  HDF: CoreMS HDF5 format of CoreMS LCMS object for further analysis
+   -  CoreMS HDF5 format of CoreMS LCMS object for further analysis and exploration (.hdf5)
 -  Workflow Metadata
-   -  CoreMS Parameter file (.toml), the full set of parameters used in the workflow, some of which are set dynamically within the workflow.
+   -  The full set of CoreMS parameters used in the workflow, some of which are set dynamically within the workflow (.toml)

 Version History
 ---------------

-- v1.0.0: Initial release of the lipidomics workflow #TODO KRH: update wtih release date when available
+- v1.0.0: Initial release of the lipidomics workflow #TODO KRH: update with release date when available

 Point of contact
 ----------------

-Package maintainer: Katherine R. Heal <katherine.heal@pnnl.gov>
+Workflow maintainer: Katherine R. Heal <katherine.heal@pnnl.gov>